SABA-SALEH/guess-the-word/README.md

 - **Victory or Defeat:** Successfully guess all the letters before running out of chances, and you'll be greeted with a cheerful "You Win!" message.
 If challenges arise, face them with grace, and the game will acknowledge your efforts with a comforting "You Lose!" message.

+- **Next Word Challenge:** Move on to the next word in the same category only after you've successfully guessed the current one.
+It adds more excitement and challenge, making you solve each mystery before unlocking the next fun puzzle!

 Get ready for a super fun learning adventure, where every guess brings you closer to victory in the magical world of words! 🌈🔍🚀

 ## Benefits